Karlani

-Karlāṇī or Karrani (کرلاڼي) is a Pashtun tribal confederacy.
-They primarily inhabit the FATA region of Khyber Pakhtunkhwa province of Pakistan and certain parts of eastern Afghanistan.
-In the 16th century the Karlani founded the Karrani dynasty, the last dynasty to rule the Bengal Sultanate.
+The Karlāṇī (کرلاڼي; also spelled Karrani) are a major Pashtun tribal confederacy.
+They primarily inhabit the former FATA regions of Khyber Pakhtunkhwa, Pakistan, as well as parts of eastern Afghanistan.

+In the 16th century, a branch of the confederacy established the Karrani dynasty, which served as the final ruling dynasty of the Bengal Sultanate before its integration into the Mughal Empire.